Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Related Work

-\paragraph{Long-Form Report Generation.} By contrast, long-form report generation requires agents to synthesize evidence from large, heterogeneous document collections and to produce coherent, well-structured reports that address complex, open-ended queries.
+\textbf{Long-Form Report Generation.}\quad By contrast, long-form report generation requires agents to synthesize evidence from large, heterogeneous document collections and to produce coherent, well-structured reports that address complex, open-ended queries.
 Beyond retrieving isolated facts, agents must perform multi-step reasoning, reconcile conflicting evidence, and organize information at the document level.
-Because evaluating long-form outputs is inherently difficult due to a lack of reference answers, benchmarks in this regime (e.g., DeepResearch Bench~\cite{Du2025DeepResearchBA} and ResearchQA~\cite{Yifei2025ResearchQAES}) commonly use LLM-as-a-Judge applied to human-annotated general or query-specific rubrics.
+Because evaluating long-form outputs is inherently difficult due to a lack of reference answers, benchmarks in this regime (e.g., DeepResearch Bench~\cite{Du2025DeepResearchBA,li2026deepresearch}, ResearchQA~\cite{Yifei2025ResearchQAES}, and ResearchRubrics~\cite{sharma2025researchrubrics}) commonly use LLM-as-a-Judge applied to human-annotated general or query-specific rubrics.
 Recent studies have focused on designing end-to-end workflows for report synthesis.
 For example, WebWeaver~\cite{Li2025WebWeaverSW} develops a dual-agent framework that emulates collaborative human research processes.
-Dr Tulu~\cite{shao2025dr} is among the first fully open-source DeepResearch agents for long-form tasks.
+Dr Tulu~\cite{shao2025dr} and AgentCPM-Report~\cite{li2026agentcpm} are fully open-source DeepResearch agents for long-form tasks.